Making your entry clearance or visa application – a step-by-step guide

-Tier 4 (General) visa extensions are now done through the Tier 4 Student Online application via the UKVI website.
+Student Route (General) visa extensions are now done through the Student Route Student Online application via the UKVI website.
 Please note you need to register for a UK Visas and Immigration account.

 Applications for dependants applying either alongside the main applicant or separately should also use the online version.

 Check if tuberculosis screening programmes operate in your country or a neighbouring country and, if applicable, take into account the time this will add to your visa application process.